A stunning photograph of the raging power of a stormy sea. But while the power of a stormy sea is immense, so is the strength of the tide.

-We realised when putting our plans together for the production of tidal electricity that this could be a formidable problem.
+We realised when putting our plans together for the production of tidal electricity that sea storms could be a formidable problem.
 The sea is very, very powerful.

-There is 6 -12 gigawatts available and the schemes outlined here generate this much electricity without any subsidy.
-Some of this electricity could actually be "free."
+The schemes outlined here generate this much electricity without any subsidy.
+Some of this electricity could actually be "free" because we incorporate other industry into our ideas.

 So we decided to look into this, because it should be.